Mama Boots had dreamed of hiking Shi Shi Beach for years–she called it a bucket list hike. We finally ventured out to see it for ourselves!

 We made it back to the car, and began our long journey home.
 While it is a long slog getting there and back, it was worth every minute of car, ferry, and hiking time.
 All in all, this classic Washington Hike I’d say is moreso essential.

-Distance: WTA says 8.0 round trip–two miles to the beach and two on the beach– but we clocked 2.5 to the beach and to the point and back, but we clocked 2.5 to the beach.
-With exploring around the Point of the Arches, we put in 9.6 miles!
+Distance: WTA says 8.0 round trip–two miles to the beach and two on the beach– but we clocked 2.5 to the beach and back.
+With exploring around the Point of the Arches, we put in 9.6 miles total!